-HUMAN RIGHTS (GRI Reference) Principle 1 Businesses should support and respect the protection of internationally proclaimed human rights; and G4-HR 3, 5 Principle 2 Businesses should make sure that they are not complicit in human rights abuses.
-G4-HR 3, 5 LABOUR STANDARDS Principle 3 Businesses should uphold the freedom of association and the effective recognition of the right to collective bargaining; G4-10, 11 G4-LA 1 Principle 4 Businesses should uphold the elimination of all forms of forced and compulsory labour; G4-HR 3, 4 Principle 5 Businesses should uphold the effective abolition of child labour: G4-HR 3, 4 Principle 6 Businesses should uphold the elimination of discrimination in respect of employment and occupation.
-G4-10, 11 G4-LA 1, G4-HR 3 ENVIRONMENT Principle 7 Businesses should support a precautionary approach to environmental challenges; Principle 8 Businesses should undertake initiatives to promote greater environmental responsibility; and G4-EN-3, 6, 8, 15, 19, 21, 23, 24 Principle 9 Businesses should encourage the development and diffusion of environmentally friendly technologies.
-ANTI-CORRUPTION Principle 10 Businesses should work against corruption in all its forms, including extortion and bribery.
-G4-S0 3
+HUMAN RIGHTS (GRI reference) · · Principle 1: Businesses should support and respect the protection of internationally proclaimed human rights; and G4-HR 3, 5 Principle 2: Businesses should make sure that they are not complicit in human rights abuses.
+G4-HR 3, 5 LABOUR STANDARDS Principle 3: Businesses should uphold the freedom of association and the effective recognition of the right to collective bargaining; G4-10, 11 G4-LA 1, Principle 4: Businesses should uphold the elimination of all forms of forced and compulsory labor; G4-HR 3, 4 Principle 5: Businesses should uphold the effective abolition of child labor; G4-HR 3, 4 Principle 6: Businesses should uphold the elimination of discrimination in respect of employment and occupation.
+G4-10, 11 G4-LA 1,G4-HR 3 ENVIRONMENT Principle 7: Businesses should support a precautionary approach to environmental challenges; Principle 8: Businesses should undertake initiatives to promote greater environmental responsibility; and G4-EN-3, 6, 8, 15, 19, 21, 23, Principle 9: Businesses should encourage the development and diffusion of environmentally friendly technologies.
+24 ANTI-CORRUPTION Principle 10: Businesses should work against corruption in all its forms, including extortion and bribery.
+G4-SO 3